Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:Eager-and-Lazy-Evaluation} provides the required background and briefly describes the NFA evaluation framework.
-The concepts and ideas of lazy evaluation are outlined, accompanied by intuitive explanations and examples.
-We proceed to describe how a Lazy Chain NFA can be constructed using given frequencies of the participating events in Section \ref{sec:Lazy-Chain-NFA}.
+Section \ref{sec:Eager-Evaluation} provides the required background and briefly describes the NFA evaluation framework.
+In Section \ref{sec:Lazy-Evaluation}, the concepts and ideas of lazy evaluation are presented.
+We proceed to describe how a lazy Chain NFA can be constructed using given frequencies of the participating events in Section \ref{sec:Lazy-Chain-NFA}.
 Lazy Multi-Chain NFA is discussed in Section \ref{sec:Lazy-Multi-Chain-NFA}.
 We formally prove the correctness of our construction in Section \ref{sec:Equivalence-of-the}.
+We extend the above topologies to introduce a Tree NFA in Section \ref{sec:Lazy-Tree-NFA}.
 Section \ref{sec:Experimental-Evaluation} presents the experimental evaluation.
 Section \ref{sec:Related-Work} describes related work.
 Section \ref{sec:Conclusions} summarizes the paper.